 A Random Walk Down Wall Street Summary

-A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing by Burton G. Malkiel steps in to help the individual investor take charge of their financial journey and discover valuable opportunities to put their money into and benefit from later on.
-Usually, a successful strategy consists of investing in a low-cost index fund and keep doing so with every income stream you encounter.
+Investing is often considered to be a difficult job — but it doesn’t have to be.
+A Random Walk Down Wall Street: The Time-Tested Strategy for Successful Investing by Burton G. Malkiel helps individual investors take charge of their financial journey.
+Malkiel’s strategy consists of investing in low-cost index funds and continuing to do so with every next income stream you create.

 Here are my three favorite lessons from the book: